by Michael Holland –

 Fishtailing back and forth, he feels the car getting closer and closer to being completely out of control.

 His face tells the whole story.
-In a moment I see what we came here for: the panic, and the look of fear, of “oh no, I can’t control this car”.
+In that moment, I see what we came here for: the panic, and the look of fear, of “oh no, I can’t control this car”.

 He’s practicing a skill he’ll need somewhere in the future.
 It’s a skill that you can’t describe as much as live through; an instinctive feeling that comes from being in similar situations that, when called upon, your instinctive reaction will be what’s needed.
 He can now listen to my car-out-of-control stories with a deeper sense of what he would do in similar situations.